 In a normal dojo situation, with two 2-hour classes per week, it usually takes a student with no experience 3-7 years to achieve the competence necessary to test for Shodan.

-However, if you have a reliable training partner and can practice an additional 2-4 hours per week.you should be able to shorten your total training period significantly.
+However, if you have a reliable training partner and can practice an additional 2-4 hours per week, you should be able to significantly shorten your total training time.

 Be aware that there are no “time-in-grade” requirements below black belt.
 So you can progress through the belt ranks as fast as your skill level allows.